 Having done all your research for your university courses, you may feel ready to make your application, but wish to defer accepting your place until the following year.
 You can do this by indicating your wish on the UCAS form.
 Before doing this, you should check the provider's policy on deferred entry for each of your choices.
 You can do this on their websites or by contacting the provider.
 Some universities have detailed information on their policy that varies from course to course, whilst other universities produce a general statement.
 Some university courses will not consider deferred entry so it is essential that you check.

 Many universities will expect you to explain in your personal statement why you wish to defer and some universities indicate a preference on their websites that they would like the gap year to be spent in a ‘constructive' manner by working or travelling.
 Check what your university is indicating.

-As a student, it may feel great that you are offered a deferred place and can go off on your gap year with everything sorted, but you will need to be absolutely sure about the course as once you have accepted, you are committed to that course and could only be released from that course, if the university agree.
+As a student, it may feel great that you are offered a deferred place and can go off on your gap year with everything sorted, but you will need to be absolutely sure about the course as once you have accepted, you are committed to that course and can only be released from that course if the university agrees.

 If you think that you might like to take a year out, it may be worth considering applying once you have your results.
 This way, you can make a more tailored application and it will have given you an additional year to be more certain about your choices.
 Read how universities view gap years here.

 If you decide during the application cycle that you wish to defer or

 you need to defer due to personal circumstances, you will need to

 contact the university direct, as the decision is theirs.

 Getting skills for university - free, online courses